Simplifying your business: how to get started

 Apple, Easyjet, McDonald’s, Airbnb, Uber, Dropbox, Netflix are all built on simplicity.
 It’s in their DNA, they know its value and keep asking how they can create products and services that are easier to use, understand and buy.

-Merck “Simplify and Act with Urgency”, Deloitte “The Simplification Principle”, l’Oréal who are simplifying to create organizational resilience and of course Jack Welsh GE’s “Simplify or Ossify” are examples of businesses who worked / are working to make their operations simpler.
-We have the full stories — just ask us.
+Merck “Simplify and Act with Urgency”, Deloitte “The Simplification Principle”, and of course GE's Jack Welsh's “Simplify or Ossify” are examples of businesses that focus on simplicity.
+We have the full stories if you're interested.

-So, give it a go and you might just become the hero who introduces simplification to your business!
+Give it a try.
+You might just become the hero who introduces simplification to your business.